-1.3 GUIDELINES IN CONTEXT
+1.3 Guidelines in context

 Guideline development, implementation and review should be seen not as a linear process, but as a cycle of interdependent activities.
-These in turn are part of a range of complementary activities to translate evidence into practice, set and monitor standards, and promote clinical excellence in NHSScotland, as illustrated in Figure 1-1.
+These in turn are part of a range of complementary activities to translate evidence into practice, set and monitor standards, and promote clinical excellence in NHSScotland.